Mikaela/mikaela.github.io/pages/external/identifying.html.md

 ##### Webadmin

+If you don't have webadmin loaded you have two options:

+* As admin (recommended): `/msg *status loadmod --type=global webadmin`
+    * Allows everyone to login to webadmin.
+* As normal user (only if you aren't admin) `/msg *status loadmod -type=user webadmin`
+    * Allows only you to login to webadmin and you will get questions on why users cannot login there and you must either load it globally or tell them to do this and both just cause confusion.

 First login to your webadmin and if you are admin, go to the global settings.
 Check the checkbox `certauth`, scroll down and press "Save".